Montandalar/trundlewheel/README.md

 wheel will also track your vertical movement by default - this will be discussed further in the reference.

+An note on teleportation: You should probably pause your trundlewheel before teleporting, or it's going to start clicking very quickly until it accounts for your entire teleportation distance.
+The trundle wheel cannot distinguish footsteps from teleportation or travelling in vehicles.

 ### Quantities of the trundle wheel

 The trundle wheel has four main quantities: